IBM-Cloud/docs/cloudnative/sdk_network_request.md

 The `Request` class is a simple way to make an HTTP request and get the response after the request is completed.
 If you want more flexibility and control than what you can get from the `Request` class, you can use the `BMSURLSession` class.
 Some features of the `BMSURLSession` class include monitoring progress of uploads, and pausing or canceling requests.
 To get the responses, you have the option to choose either completion handlers or delegates.

 The `BMSURLSession` class is available for iOS only.

-For more information about `BMSURLSession`, see the `BMSCore` SDK [README](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-core).
+For complete usage examples, see the `BMSCore` GitHub [README](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-core).

 ## Cordova